Family Lawyers for Unmarried Couples in Somerset County

 A New Jersey couple cannot acquire marital rights and responsibilities by simply living together for a certain amount of time.
 For a couple to be legally married in New Jersey, they must obtain a valid marriage license and have a ceremony performed by an authorized person, institution, or organization to solemnize the marriage.

 Unmarried partners are treated differently than married spouses in a number of significant ways.
-This can create various challenges, as the laws that apply to divorcing couples do not apply to unmarried couples when they separate.
+This can create various challenges, as the laws that apply to divorcing couples are different from the legal rights of unmarried couples living together.
 As a result, working out issues of support, child custody, and property division can be very complex.
+The actual rights of unmarried couples on separation can vary from case to case.

 At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, our attorneys represent unmarried couples and parents in Somerset County and throughout New Jersey.
 We know how to best protect your rights and advocate for you in these situations, whether we’re preparing cohabitation agreements or assisting couples who are separating.